redrs/socksjail/readme.md

 ==============
 This script will generate/create a random user account and use Jailkit to chrooted it.
 There will be no access to a shell of anykind.
 This account is then to be used only for using SSHs socks proxy.

-Should work fine on Debian and CentOS.
+This script has been tested on
+Debian 6
+CentOS release 6.4

 Uses
 ==============